Diamer District: History

 Prior to 2019, the Darel District and the Tangir District were part of the Diamer District.
-They were subsequently elevated to district status.
+They were subsequently announced to have been elevated to district status, although they have not been established as of 2024.
 The jirga continues to play a significant role in governance.

 Demographics

+Diamer is ethnically very diverse.
+Ethni groups like Shina, Youshkon, Gujjar, Dulasgar and Kashmiri are mainly found in Diamer district.
+Shina language is spoken by almost all ethnic groups with some additional languages like Shina, Gujari, Kashmiri and Dulasgariya.

-In Diamer District the majority of the population adheres to Sunni Islam, predominantly of the Deobandi school of thought, having been introduced to the region by Pashtun-preachers.
+In Diamer District the majority of the population adheres to Shia Islam with a significant population of Sunni Islam, predominantly of the Deobandi school of thought, having been introduced to the region by Pashtun-preachers.

 Transportation

 Before the Karakoram Highway was opened in 1978, the only road from the south to the town of Gilgit was a rough track north from Balakot to the Babusar Pass (via Kaghan, Naran, Besal, and Gittidas) and further north from Babusar Gah to Chilas.
 The road up to Besal is better than it was previously, and the road from Besal to the Babusar Pass is good, having been recently metaled.